Chinese tea culture: 20th century

-Tea was traded or produced worldwide.
-Under Chinese Communist Party chairman Mao Zedong's rule (1949-1976), China was mostly isolated from global markets.
+Under Chinese Communist Party chairman Mao Zedong's rule (1949–1976), China was mostly isolated from global markets.
 In the 1960s, under Mao's leadership, during the period known as the Great Leap Forward, tea production was significantly limited, and tea houses and shops were for the most part closed.
-The Cultural Revolution was also a period in which China’s tea culture suffered.

-Under the leadership of Chinese leader Deng Xiaoping China has experienced double-digit economic growth, which has spurred a rebirth of the tea industry and the traditional aspect of tea culture.
-"A sense of self and nation has coalesced around tea."
-China is the leading producer of tea once again.
+The Cultural Revolution was also a period in which China's tea culture suffered.
+Under the leadership of Chinese leader Deng Xiaoping and his Chinese economic reform, China experienced double-digit economic growth and an era of increased personal freedoms, which spurred a rebirth of the tea industry and the traditional aspect of tea culture.
+According to Gary Sigley: "a sense of self and nation has coalesced around tea."
+China is once again the leading producer of tea in the world.